IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :IdentifierGenerationStyle
 ++++++++++++++++++++++++++

+The ``:IdentifierGenerationStyle`` setting has to do with the "identifier" component of a persistent identifier (PID).
+Using "doi:10.7910/DVN/TJCLKP" as an example, the components of a PID for a dataset are as follows:

+- procotol: doi:
+- authority: 10.7910/DVN
+- separator: /
+- identifier: TJCLKP

+That is to say, ``:IdentifierGenerationStyle`` controls the "identifier" component, the last part of a PID ("TJCLKP" in the example above).

-By default, Dataverse generates a random 6 character string to use as the persistent identifier for a Dataset or File (e.g. "/DACBXY").
-This default setting is "``randomString``".
+By default, the "identifier" Dataverse generates for a dataset is a random 6 character string such as "TJCLKP" above.
+This is the behavior you should expect if you leave ``:IdentifierGenerationStyle`` undefined or set it to ``randomString``.

-Change this to "``sequentialNumber``" to use sequential numeric values instead (e.g. "/100001").
-In addition to this setting, a database sequence must be created in the database.
-We provide the script below (downloadable :download:`here </_static/util/createsequence.sql>`).
-You may need to make some changes to suit your system setup, see the comments for more information:
+If you set ``:IdentifierGenerationStyle`` to ``sequentialNumber``, the "identifier" for a dataset will be sequential numeric values such as "100001" followed by "100002", etc. This configuration option depends on a sequence being created in your database using the downloadable :download:`createsequence.sql </_static/util/createsequence.sql>` script below.
+See the embedded comments for further instructions.

+Please note that ``:IdentifierGenerationStyle`` also plays a role for the "identifier" for files.
+See the section on ``:DataFilePIDFormat`` below for more details.

 .. literalinclude:: ../_static/util/createsequence.sql